Summer Dissertation Programs 2023

 5) Summer Writing Retreat (All Fields)

-For varioius reasons, we have decided to cancel the 2023 Summer Thesis Retreat.
+For various reasons, we have decided to cancel the 2023 Summer Thesis Retreat.
 We apologize for any inconvenience.
 We encourage you to register for summer online writing groups and mindful writing retreats (linked here).

 If you have any questions, please contact gwc@gsa.asucla.ucla.edu